Monash University, Australia

 Submitted papers will be subject to stringent peer review by at least three experts and carefully evaluated based on originality, significance, technical soundness, and clarity of exposition.
 Accepted papers will appear in the Conference proceedings to be published by Springer-Verlag in Lecture Notes for Computer Science and Conference Publishing System (CPS).
 The authors of a selected number of top quality papers will be requested to extend their papers for further review and publication as special issues in highly recognized international journals.

-ICCSA 2015 accepts paper submission in the following categories: main Conference theme papers, Workshop papers, and poster papers.
-The details for each paper submission category can be found at the URL https://www.iccsa.org/authors-instructions and the list of Workshops at the URL: https://www.iccsa.org/workshops.
+ICCSA 2018 accepts paper submission in the following categories: main Conference theme papers and Workshop papers.
+The details for each paper submission category can be found at the URL https://www.iccsa.org/Instructions-for-authors and the list of Workshops at the URL: https://www.iccsa.org/workshops.

 1. Track: Computational Methods, Algorithms and Scientific Application